arkdlite/femu/README.md

 FEMU - Free & Easy Mining on Ubuntu is a graphical tool which can be used for configuring Ubuntu for cryptocurrency mining.
-Mining on Ubuntu is very easy: just open this program and install software/
+Mining on Ubuntu is very easy: just open this program and install software.
 In this repo you can download FEMU version with Russian localisation.
 Now it supports only Ubuntu 18.04.